Two men charged in Georgia officer's shooting death

 According to police, Pretlow drove the vehicle from the scene following the shooting, crashed a short distance away and fled along with other occupants.
 An officer who was searching the area later encountered Pretlow about 3 p.m.
 Pretlow pointed a gun at the officer, who fired shots.
 Pretlow was not hit and fled into a wooded area.
 He was taken into custody by U.S. Marshals about 11:30 p.m.

-The shooting happened near Shiloh Middle School, about 25 miles (40 kilometers) northeast of Atlanta.
+The shooting happened near Shiloh Middle School, about 25 miles northeast of Atlanta.
 At least one officer returned fire.